 The carousel of images "Around our Village" that was at the top of the homepage has now been moved to its own page, as carousels are generally regarded as incompatible with typical screen-reader software, such as JAWS, NVDA and VoiceOver.
 (For the same reason, other carousels have now been removed from the «News-blog» and «What's on?» pages.)
 However the "mini-carousel" on our Village Hall (V.Hall) page remains, as it amounts to an advertisement to potential hirers, and is unlikely to be an inconvenience to anyone if it remains.
 Similarly, mini-carousels remain on the «GreenSnape», «Playing Field» and «Priory Wood» pages as respective advertisements of their activities and resources, as this is the most effective medium for the vast majority of users.

 The «My Life & Safety» page contains a number of meaningful icons as links to facilities and contacts required by users in an emergency: any explanatory text for the icon is duplicated as the "Alternative Text" for unsighted users.
-The «How to prepare for emergencies» page (a subpage of «My Life & Safety») includes two formatted lists, to match the physical handout delivered to all households in the village.

 Documents regularly published by the Parish Council are produced in PDF, DOC or DOCX format, which is technically incompatible with screen-reader software, and it would be burdensome to convert them all.
 However, as a compromise, since around mid-2020 they have been produced and presented in a much clearer, more acceptable format than before.
-They are downloadable via the dropdown menu on the «Parish Council V» main page — namely, for now, «Minutes for the last year», «Council Governance documents», «Data Protection & Subject Access» and «Finance downloads».
+They are downloadable via the dropdown menu on the «Parish Council V» link above — namely, for now, «Minutes for the last year», «Council Governance documents», «Data Protection & Subject Access» and «Finance downloads».

 How we tested this website